BenjaminWolfe/dotfiles/manual-customizations.md

   - Conference calling apps like Zoom, Teams, and Slack (Slack also for videos)
   - Remember Google Meet meetings happen in Chrome
   - Toggl, if applicable, to make time-tracking easier
+- _Allow assistive applications to control the computer_: At least the following
+  - iTerm
+  - Logi Options+
+  - Loom, if applicable
+  - Lunar
+  - Rectangle
+  - Visual Studio Code
+  - It seems it also tends to add conference apps like Zoom and Teams
+- _Allow applications to monitor keyboard input_
+  - [Logi Options+][mx-master-3-setup]
 - _Control center_
   - Scroll down to _Automatically hide and show the menu bar_ > **Never**
     - This is critical so you can see the time when you're in another workspace (to combat timeblindness!)
-- _Login items_: Loom, Rectangle
+- _Login items_: Loom (if applicable), Rectangle
-  - On the same screen, under _Allow in the background_, disable Epson apps (Epson turns on 3 by default!)
+  - On the same screen, under _Allow in the background_, disable Epson apps if present (Epson turns on 3 by default!)
 - _Display the time with seconds in the menu bar_
 - _Customize modifier keys_
   - If you're using a Das Keyboard, set Option to Command and Command to Option
+  - (On some keyboards there's a switch to do this automatically)
 - _Mouse sensitivity_: 7/10 for magic mouse or magic trackpad
 - _Mouse buttons_: set secondary click
 - _Allow applications to update or delete other apps_: VS Code
   - This lets you update applications via Homebrew from the integrated terminal
 - _Dictation_: turn it on, set the microphone, and set the shortcut (I like to use "Press the Control key twice")
-  - On the same screen, turn off _Auto-punctuation_
+- _Keyboard layout_: Turn off these two if you don't want them:
+  - _Capitalize words automatically_
+  - _Add period with double-space_
 - _Spotlight search categories_: Applications and System Settings are all I use
-- _Internet accounts_: Add Google account for Calendars
+- _Internet accounts_: Add Google account for Calendars, if applicable
   - This will use Safari to authenticate; resist adding 1Password for Safari as it's a very poorly reviewed app
   - The whole purpose of this is for rare cases where you have to open an `invite.ics` file (see below)
 - _Night Shift options_: Schedule: Sunset to Sunrise

+## Changing Default Applications by File Type

 To change default applications for opening a file type, find one of those files, right-click, "Get Info," "Open with,"